The Financial Mechanism Office (FMO) Jobs - suedostschweizjobs.ch

 Brüssel

-Scope As a Sector Officer in the FMO you will manage a portfolio of programmes, provide expertise advice, and ensure progress in planning, development, and implementation of programmes.
-In some cases, you will also be responsible for directly managing programmes through contracted fund operators in the Beneficiary States.
-The Sector Officer is expected to manage programme teams within the FMO.
-The EEA and Norway Grants operates through a working model where the Beneficiary States are responsible for implementing the programmes.
-The FMO works in financial cycles navigated by risk assessments and results-based management.
-Building relations with stakeholders based on trust is at the core of how the Sector Officers operate.
-The new officer for the Justice and Home Affairs portfolio will assist in closing current programmes and assessing their results and will assist the Beneficiary States in the development of new programmes under the upcoming funding period.
-The Justice and Home Affairs portfolio includes six programme areas: Access to Justice; Asylum, Migration and Integration; Correctional Services; Disaster Prevention and Preparedness; Domestic and Gender-based Violence; and Serious and Organised Crime.
-In your portfolio, you will work on several of these programme areas.
-Focus on gender equality and digitalisation is relevant across the thematic areas and in some of our Beneficiary States, Roma inclusion and empowerment is especially relevant.
-As part of your role, you will also engage in travel to fulfil your responsibilities and will be reporting to the Head of Unit.
-Tasks As the Sector Officer for Justice and Home Affairs, your role will involve: Monitoring sector developments and providing strategic advice: you will keep abreast about developments within the Justice and Home Affairs sector and offer advice to Donors and Beneficiary States to ensure that the programmes align with the priorities set by the Grants.
+Scope: The EEA and Norway Grants operates through multi-year funding cycles, with Beneficiary States responsible for implementing the programmes.
+The FMO oversees and supports their implementation based on risk assessment and a results-based management approach.
+As a Sector Officer, you will ensure progress in the development and implementation of programmes and provide expert advice to the Donors and the Beneficiary States.
+You will manage a portfolio of programmes, leading programme teams within the FMO covering results, legal, financial, communication and country-specific issues.
+Building relations with stakeholders based on trust is fundamental to the role of the Sector Officers.
+The new Officer for the Culture portfolio will support the Beneficiary States in the development of programmes under the new funding period.
+Additionally, the new Officer will assist in closing programmes in the previous funding period and assessing their results, including providing sector analysis.
+The Culture programme area covers support to: cultural and artistic creation, outreach and exchange strengthening cultural participation and safeguarding the freedom of artistic expression, cultural diversity and information integrity, sustainable revitalisation and management of cultural heritage supporting local development.
+Focus on gender equality and digitalisation is relevant across the thematic areas and in some of the Beneficiary States, Roma inclusion and empowerment is especially relevant.
+You may also work with other programme areas, such as Local Development, Good Governance and Inclusion.
+As part of your role, you will also engage in travel.
+You will be reporting to the Head of Unit.
+Tasks: As the Sector Officer for Cultural Affairs, your role will involve: Monitoring sector developments and providing strategic advice: you will keep abreast of developments within the culture sector and offer advice to Donors and Beneficiary States to ensure that the programmes align with the priorities set by the Grants.
 Programme development and implementation: you will oversee and manage a portfolio of programmes, supporting their development and implementation; further, you will lead programme teams within the FMO.
-Main contact point with Programme Operators: you will keep regular contact with Programme Operators in the Beneficiary States, clear communication and collaboration are essential here.
-Strategic assessment of cooperation: you will evaluate the strategic relevance of cooperation between institutions in both the Donor States and the Beneficiary States helping to optimise the impact.
+Primary liaison with Programme Operators: you will maintain regular communication with Programme Operators in the Beneficiary States.
+Clear and effective communication, along with strong collaboration are crucial in this role.
+Assessing and supporting strategic cooperation: you will contribute to the strategic relevance of cooperation between institutions in both the Donor States and the Beneficiary States, aiming to optimise the overall impact.
 Engaging with Donors: you will drive the dialogue with the Donors, providing updates on programme development, implementation and sharing results.
-Additional responsibilities: Beyond the listed tasks, you will handle any other duties as required, adapting to the dynamic needs of the role and the needs of FMO.
+Additional responsibilities: you will manage any other duties as required, adapting to the dynamic needs of the role and the organisation.

 Inserat ansehen